dentonzh/Eggspress/my_authors/eggie.md

 ---
 name: "Eggie Shellvetica"
-description: "Nestled in a cozy shell adorned with typewriter keys, Eggie brings joy to the world of blogging with each click of a key.
-Join her on Eggspress! 🐣📝✨"
+description: "Nestled in a cozy shell adorned with typewriter keys, Eggie brings joy to the world of blogging with each click of a key! 🐣📝✨"
 image: eggie_profile.png
 role: "Editor-in-Chief"
-location: ""
+location: "New York, NY"
 education: ""
 work: ""
 socialPlatform: "Twitter"